Hemaroop/oms_algo/oms_readme.txt

 DEFAULT: Starting at 0900 Hrs and closing at 1700 Hrs.
 The orders arriving after closing of trade are not accepted/stored in the order book.
 This can be changed if required.

-MINIMUM AND MAXIMUM TRADING SIZES:
+MINIMUM AND MAXIMUM TRADING SIZES: (This can be customized for different securities.)
 These are mentioned in bts_constraints.py
 Includes minimum order size (currently 1000), minimum order increment (currently 1000), maximum order increments allowed (currently 200).